Event Calendar

 Facilitator: Anne-Marie Rollo

-In this session, you'll learn what the new USask Student Competencies are and practice connecting them to your course content and outcomes.
+In this session, you'll learn what the USask Student Competencies are and practice connecting them to your course content and outcomes.

-Certificate in University Teaching and Learning (CUTL) Connections:
+Certificate in University Teaching and Learning (CUTL) connections:

 • 2.1.1 - I articulate the type and difficulty of learning, given the students in my context;